4d/docs/website/translated_docs/es/Desktop/building.md

 A client/server application comes from the combination of three items:

 - Un proyecto 4D compilado,
-- The 4D Server application,
+- La aplicación 4D Server,
 - The 4D Volume Desktop application (macOS and/or Windows).

 Once built, a client/server application is composed of two customized parts: the Server portion (unique) and the Client portion (to install on each client machine).